A unique financial wellness benefit for your employees

 Do you have an online employee benefits page?
 Add a link to our website so employees have easy access to information about preparing for education costs.

 Presentations.
 A my529 outreach representative can host a complimentary 45-minute presentation with your employees at most Utah businesses.

 The presentation will break down the my529 essentials—from what a my529 plan is to tax advantages to how you can spend your 529 funds.
 We will provide materials and giveaways.

 To help attendees jump-start their savings, we can offer a promotional match for your employees.

 Booth presence at company fairs.
 Invite us to join your event.

-A my529 representative will bring materials and giveaways, and hold a drawing for a college savings certificate.
+A my529 representative will bring materials and giveaways, and offer a promotional match.

 Accounts in every state

 my529 helps families investing for education nationwide.
 We can also support you, no matter where your company is based.